 Our water system serves 855 people through 425 service connections.
 Our water sources are two groundwater wells.
-The Morrow pump station at the Village Ball Park is 96 feet deep and the Ward's pump station next to the Candor fire Station is 68 feet deep.
+Well 1 pump station at the Village Ball Park is 96 feet deep, and Well 2 pump station next to the Candor Fire Station is 68 feet deep.
 The water is treated with a diluted solution of Hypochlorite prior to distribution.